Abrar-Abir/License-Plate-Recognizer/README.md

-# License-Plate-Recognizer
+# License Plate Recognizer | OpenCV

-An image processing algorithm to extract license number from license plate images using statistical analysis.
+## An image processing algorithm to extract license number from license plate images using statistical analysis.